-- DO NOT forget to connect the 24+8+8-pin power plugs.
-Otherwise, the system will not boot up. - We recommend that you use a PSU with a higher power output when configuring a system with more power-consuming devices.
-The system may become unstable or may not boot up if the power is inadequate. - This motherboard supports EATX2.0 PSU or later version. - Ensure that your power supply unit (PSU) can provide at least the minimum power required by your system.
+- · Connect either one of the 20-pin power connectors to boot up the system. - Use of a PSU with a higher power output is recommended when configuring a system with more power-consuming devices.
+The system may become unstable or may not boot up if the power is inadequate. - USE THE PROPRIETARY POWER SUPPLY ONLY and ensure that your PSU can provide at least the minimum power required by your system.